 Books on Hanssen:

 David Kahn is an expert on code-breaking and the author of The Codebreakers: The Story of Secret Writing (1996), Seizing the Enigma: The Race to Break the German U-Boat Codes, 1939-1943, and other works.
 F. W. Winterbotham wrote about World War II espionage, in which he was personally involved.
 Perhaps his best-known book is The Ultra Secret, which deals with code-breaking.
+Andrew Hodges wrote Alan Turing: The Enigma, which was made into a popular movie called The Imitation Game.

 Frederick Forsyth wrote The Deceiver, a novel in which The Cambridge Five play a role. back